 — Mark 11:4-6 NLT

 "The Lord needs it and will return it soon."
-That's what Jesus' followers told the owners of the colt.
-(See verse 3.)
-They were permitted to take it when they gave these words.
+That's what Jesus' followers told the bystanders when untying the colt.
+They were permitted to take it when they relayed this message.
+(See Mark 11:3.)
 What about us?
 What in our lives does the Lord need to use?
 Is it our talent, treasure, or time?
 Is it our family, friends, or future?
-What in our lives—and yes, I will ask this of myself as well—is hardest for us to relinquish to the Lordship of Jesus?
-Is it some secret place in our heart where we have let sin take root?
+What in our lives — and yes, I will ask these questions of myself as well — is hardest for us to relinquish to the Lordship of Jesus?
+Is it some secret place in our hearts where we have let sin take root?
 Is it some cherished goal?
 Is it some lazy habit ... personal possession ... cherished accomplishment?
-Like the owner of this colt, the Lord relays his message: "The Lord has need of it."
+Like Jesus' message by way of the disciples concerning the colt, his message to us is the same: "The Lord needs it..."
 So will we release our grip and let him have these things?
-The transformational power of Jesus' sacrifice is often blocked in our lives because we will not let him march into our hearts with cries of "Hosanna!" because we will not permit him to have what we grasp.
-If he can let go of heaven for us, then why would we cling to our temporal toys and block his path to the throne of our hearts?
+The transformational power of Jesus' sacrifice is often blocked in our lives because we will not let him march into our hearts as we cry "Praise God!"
+(Mark 11:9-10), and we will not permit him to have what we grasp.
+If he can let go of heaven for us, then why would we cling to our temporal things, attitudes, and actions and thereby block his path to the throne of our hearts?

 O God, the loving Almighty, I ask for help in opening every area of my heart, every avenue in my life, to your Son.
 Help me permit him to be Lord of all of me.
 In Jesus' name.
 Amen.

 Other Devotionals from Heartlight for Saturday, August 8, 2020